Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: V. Agreement with present theories and the possibility of experimental realization

-Another promising candidate for the Majorana many-body system might be found in the fractionalized excitations of a Kitaev honeycomb lattice \cite{Kitaev_honey,Vala,Ville}.
-Such a system consists of strongly interacting spin$-1/2$ fermions that can be exactly mapped to a system of free Majorana particles.
-Inelastic neutron scattering and Raman spectroscopy have yielded firm evidence for fractionalized Majorana excitations in the spin lattice $\alpha$-RuCl$_3$ \cite{Do} and the iridates $\beta$- and $\gamma$- Li$_2$IrO$_3$ \cite{Glamazda}, so it is natural to expect Majorana thermodynamics to characterize these systems.
-The system exhibits two separate ground states: a gapped phase harboring Abelian anyons and a gapless spin liquid phase, the latter of which being able to gap out into a topological spin liquid hosting non-Abelian anyons in the presence of a magnetic field.
+Another promising candidate for the Majorana-Schwinger many-body system might be found in the fractionalized excitations of a Kitaev honeycomb lattice \cite{Kitaev_honey,Vala,Ville}.
+Such a system consists of strongly interacting spin$-1/2$ fermions that can be exactly mapped to a free Majorana representation.
+Inelastic neutron scattering and Raman spectroscopy have yielded firm evidence for fractionalized Majorana excitations in the spin lattice $\alpha$-RuCl$_3$ \cite{Do} and the iridates $\beta$- and $\gamma$- Li$_2$IrO$_3$ \cite{Glamazda}, so it seems promising to expect Majorana-Schwinger thermodynamics to characterize these systems.
+The Kitaev honeycomb lattice exhibits two separate ground states: a gapped phase harboring Abelian anyons and a gapless spin liquid phase, the latter of which being able to gap out into a topological spin liquid hosting non-Abelian anyons in the presence of a magnetic field.
 Generalizations of the Kitaev model on the three-dimensional hyperoctagon lattice have shown that the gapless spin liquid phase hosts a two-dimensional Fermi surface of itinerant Majorana fermions \cite{Trebst, Trebst2}.
-The presence of such a "Majorana metal" of spinons agrees with the thermodynamics of our theory.
+The presence of such a "Majorana metal" of spinons agrees with the thermodynamics of our number-conserving theory.
 On the computational side, quantum Monte Carlo simulations of a Kitaev honeycomb model show a linear temperature dependence in the specific heat at the crossover between itinerant and localized Majorana particles, in stark contrast to the predicted quadratic behavior from the Dirac semimetallic dispersion \cite{Nasu}.
 A $T^2$ behavior is only apparent in the low-temperature region, which is dominated by thermal fluctuations of fluxes of localized Majorana fermions.
-The linear-$T$ specific heat could be the result of a dominant Majorana-gas behavior in the itinerant Majorana fermions of the Kitaev model.
-Moreover, recent experiments in Raman spectroscopy on $\alpha$-RuCl$_3$ have yielded possible evidence of a Fermi-like Majorana distribution function through a measurement of the magnetic contribution to the phonon linewidth \cite{Burch}.
-Further experiments at varying temperature hold the possibility to verify the finite-temperature Fermi surface that characterizes the Majorana gas.
+The linear-$T$ specific heat could be the result of a dominant Majorana-Schwinger gas behavior in the itinerant Majorana fermions of the Kitaev model.
+Moreover, experiments in Raman spectroscopy on $\alpha$-RuCl$_3$ have yielded possible evidence of a Fermi-like Majorana distribution function through a measurement of the magnetic contribution to the phonon linewidth \cite{Burch}.
+A recent study on $\alpha$-RuCl$_3$ has already shown striking agreement with our present theory, where the sum of loss and gain intensity in the XY Stokes and anti-Stokes spectra hints at low-temperature fermionic behavior of the finite-temperature Majorana particles, with increasing bosonic behavior as the temperature is raised \cite{Yiping}.
+The effective excitations of a Kitaev honeycomb model in the finite temperature limit therefore holds the potential to be an exciting and fruitful realization of our Majorana-Schwinger gas model. \\\\ All of the above materials are unique in the sense that, even though they harbor low-temperature excitations that respect the Majorana reality condition, their statistical behavior appears to contradict the predictions of the anyonic model; i.e., that a $U(1)$ symmetry is broken as soon as self-conjugacy appears.
+Hill thermodynamic analysis of MZMs in the Kitaev chain, experimental signatures of quantum oscillations in samarium hexaboride, and Raman spectroscopy measurements of the finite-temperature behavior of itinerant Majorana fermions in $\alpha$-RuCl$_3$ all appear to support a fermionic ground state and fermionic-like thermodynamics despite supporting Majorana fermions.
+Our theory shows a way to realize self-conjugacy while retaining total particle number conservation and hence, in the low-temperature limit, an explanation for this complex fermion-like behavior.